 - The requirements of IB that a pupil must study Mathematics and an additional language other then their mother tongue may put some pupils off, but both Spanish and Italian are taught in the IB at Malvern assuming no prior knowledge at all (on an ab initio basis).
-The easiest of the three IB Mathematics syllabi, Maths Studies, is easily accessible to pupils with even limited facility in the subject.

 It should be stressed that ultimately it is the excellence of a pupil’s performance in the Sixth Form, rather than the choice of IB or A Levels that will be the most important factor in determining the choices available to them after they leave Malvern.